jawsh84/rekordbox-plex-sync/README.md

 * PLEX_LIBRARY: The name of the library you want to sychronize to.
 E.g. 'DJ Music'.

 * TRACK_LIMIT: Used for testing.
 Use to limit the number of tracks the script will process.

+RECOMMENDED PLEX SETTINGS
+To speed up library updates and avoid bad artist info/album art matches, the following Library settings are recommended:

+* Scanner: Plex Music
+* Agent: Personal Media Artists/Albums.
+Leave this on Plex Music if you want to have Plex try to find artist photos.
+Just know it doesn't always get it right and it substantially increases the time it take to update the library.
+* Sonic Analysis: Off
+* Prefer Local Metdata: On
+* Artist Bios: Off
+* Album Reviews & Critic Ratings: Off
+* Popular Tracks: Off
+* Find Lyrics: Off
+* Genres: Embedded Tags
+* Album Art: Local Files Only